hackclub/hackclub/workshops/Speech_recognition/README.md

 ## JavaScript

-First, we'll need to take the buttons from our HTML document and then assign them some variables:
+First, we'll need to take the buttons from our HTML document and then assign them to the following variables:
 ```js
 const btnStartRecord = document.getElementById('btnStartRecord');
 const btnStopRecord = document.getElementById('btnStopRecord');